gauthma/LaTeX/docs/README.md

 Do work with LaTeX skeletons provided, compile using adequate `CompileTeX.sh` target and enjoy profit!! `CompileTeX.sh` offers the following options:

+Note: there exists a variable, `got_bib`, which if set to `false`, will cause the script to ignore any `\cite` or `\nocite` commands, and never run the bibliography command.
+It is set to `true` by default.

 - `no argument`: run `LaTeX` compiling command once, without debug output.

-- `bib`: check the document for `\cite` commands.
-If there are any, then build the bibliography, and then do two normal `LaTeX` compile runs.

 - `debug`: run `LaTeX` compiling command once, *with* debug output.

-- `full`: run `LaTeX` command, then run compile script with `bib` option (see above), then run `LaTeX` command once more.
-This is to put properly all references, TOC, etc.
+- `full`: A full LaTeX build run: clean and run once, then run bib (if `got_bib` is `true`), then run three more times (usually two are enough, but in some thorny cases three are required, so...).
+If using bib is not set, just run three times.

 - `final`: `clean`s everything up, and them makes a `full` build.
 If you need the final PDF document to have a different name, then you can use the `endname` variable, which the last command in this function sets as its name.

 - `clean`: removes everything in the `build/` directory.
+And rebuilds its structure.
+By default this means create a link to the biliography file inside the the `build` directory (this is always done, regardless of the value of `got_bib`).
+However, more actions may be required; see the "TeX Trickety" section below.

 - `get_compiler_pid`: used in the `vim` code that builds the `LaTeX` command on writing the `.tex` file (see [myvim](https://github.com/gauthma/myvim)).